Pathoschild/canimod.github.io/guides/creating-a-smapi-mod.md

 Let's say you created a mod named _Pineapples Everywhere_ which turns all NPCs into pineapples;
 here's how you would release it for others to use.

-### Packaging your mod
+### Sharing your mod

 1. Copy your `manifest.json` and compiled files into a folder matching your mod's name (like `PineapplesEverywhere`).
 A few tips:
    * Only use letters in the folder name (no spaces or symbols) to simplify troubleshooting later.
    * Add your default `config.json` if you have settings, so users can edit it before first run.
    * Include the compiled `*.pdb` file, so error messages include line numbers.
-2. Create a zip archive with your mod's name, version, and platform (like `PineapplesEverywhere-1.0-Windows.zip`).
+2. Create a zip archive with your mod's name, version, and platform.

 Your mod structure should look something like this:

 ```
-PineapplesEverywhere-Windows-1.0.zip
+PineapplesEverywhere-1.0-Windows.zip
    PineapplesEverywhere/
       PineapplesEverywhere.dll
       PineapplesEverywhere.pdb